devarops/RepRes_Blog/what_is_reproducible_research.md

 3. the computing environment.

 After granting access to these three elements, you then automate the production of your results.
-After doing so, you can continually verify that others are able to reproduce your graphs, tables, and statistics.
+After doing so, you can continually verify that others are able to reproduce your manuscript and all its components.

 ## Source code